 Consider this Game of Thrones and Giant’s Causeway Tour!

 Also this private tour of Ring of Kerry from Sneem.
 You shouldn’t miss Ring of Kerry

 Explore the many landmarks, historical sites and museums and of course go to the theatre.
 Dublin is culturally brilliant and a feast for the eyes and tastebuds.
 There are more than enough Dublin experiences to last a lifetime.
 Here are my favourites.

 Have you ever been on an electronic bike?
 If the answer is no then it’s time to give it a shot.
 These bikes are fun to ride and a great way to see the city.
 You need not worry too much about overexerting yourself.
 They are fairly simple to operate.
 But they also aren’t as lazy as the name implies.
 Owner Hugh, is extremely knowledgeable about the city of Dublin which makes this one of my top Dublin experiences.
 He adds a lot to this fun eco-friendly sightseeing adventure.

 A stop at Chester Beatty library.
 And so many more stops along the way.
 We visited St. Patrick’s Cathedral for a moment from the outside and then on a different day as a group we went indoors.
 But here you see Hugh telling us about the area near the library and several public art pieces and buildings.
 His anecdotes about famous Irish people were memorable too.

-If you think that museums are dry and old, even you, or especially you, will be amazed and generally overwhelmed by EPIC, the Irish Emigration Museum.
+If you think that museums are dry, even you, or especially you, will be amazed and generally overwhelmed by EPIC, the Irish Emigration Museum.
 My favourite of all the museums or theatres or libraries visited in Dublin.
-This is not an option.
 For me this is one of the things you simply cannot skip when visiting Dublin.